MicroEJ/docs/DeviceDeveloperGuide/sim/sim2.rst

 Installation
 ============

-The simulator is a built-in feature of MicroEJ platform architecture.
+The simulator is a built-in feature of MicroEJ Platform architecture.

 Use